50 Things About Betrayal Trauma | BTR.ORG

 The Drama Triangle is a psychological theory that is often presented to couples in troubled relationships.The application of this theory places blame on both parties.
 However, in the abusive marriage, there is no Drama Triangle: there is simply an abuser and his victim.

-The abuser will use all three roles in the Drama Triangle (victim, rescuer, and persecutor) to control and harm his partner, and when she reacts to his abuse she will often be labeled by him and/or poorly trained “professionals” as any of those three roles (victim, rescuer, or persecutor) because she is simply in horrific trauma and is trying to cope with it.
+The abuser will use all three roles in the Drama Triangle (victim, rescuer, and persecutor) to control and harm his wife, and when she reacts to his abuse she will often be labeled by him and/or poorly trained “professionals” as any of those three roles (victim, rescuer, or persecutor) when in reality, she’s simply an abuse victim trying to survive.

 Using the Drama Triangle to try to describe the relational dynamics of an abusive marriage is like trying to diagnose cancer using a cheese grater.
 It simply makes no sense.